Takeno/mtg-policy-changes/ipg.md

 Definition

-A triggered ability triggers, but the player controlling the ability doesn’t demonstrate awareness of the trigger’s existence the first time that it would affect the game in a visible fashion.
+A triggered ability triggers, but the player controlling the ability doesn’t demonstrate awareness of the trigger’s existence by the first time that it would affect the game in a visible fashion.

 The point by which the player needs to demonstrate this awareness depends on the impact that the trigger would have on the game: